Dr Becky Sage on the Power of Digital Learning Tools

 What do you think the most exciting or effective learning environment would be?

 I really like space around learning and creating a safe creative space for learners.
-It’s interesting because I’ve talked to people about implementation of various different methodologies in terms of how they use space, like more open class models, and I’ve heard differing opinions from teachers who’ve tried it out in the classroom.
+It’s interesting because I’ve talked to people about the implementation of various different methodologies in terms of how they use space, like more open class models, and I’ve heard differing opinions from teachers who’ve tried it out in the classroom.

 Because my background has been more informally coming into a classroom, I’ve always been very lucky to be able to deliver physical space like being in a hall, so you can have some movement and have creative things going on that support the delivery of the more in-depth learning and allow the students to think and so it’s more of an ideal situation.

 I know space is a very broad word but I do think there’s something about creating an environment where a student feels they can expand and grow into it.
-We work a lot with digital tools but certainly when we run workshops with our digital tools we always try to make them part of something bigger.
+We work a lot with digital tools but certainly when we run workshops with the digital tools we always try to make them part of something bigger.

 I think for me; a purely digital space isn’t one that I would like to learn in and it’s not one that I think is necessarily the best way for the majority of people to learn in.
 But I think that having something where you’ve got space for very organic ways of doing things as well as really digital ways of doing things, that does allow physicality and movement and expansion, I think it’s important.